UPDATE: automatic sensorsdb.xml update since version 220.127.116.1142: Version 18.104.22.16842 RC release

 Where do I add a new camera model info?

-Add a new line to the sensorsdb.xml file (located in the RC installation folder) with the camera model name, focal length (and camera distortion).
+Add a new line to the sensorsdb.xml file with the camera model name, focal length (and camera distortion).
 Save changes and restart the program.
 For more information on the procedure of "Extending Camera Database" see the respective Help section built in your RC.

 This is how these yellow triangles next to image names in the list of images in the 1Ds panel look like: